 This site is dedicated to the land and the people north of 60.
-It is meant to delight those who have been north themselves, to shed some light onto the one or other corner of the Great Northland for those who are planning to go, and to entertain those who share an interest in the north but cannot go have a look for themselves.
+It is meant to shed some light onto the one or other corner of Canada’s back of beyond.
+For those who are planning to go and those who share an interest in the North but cannot go have a look for themselves.

-Indeed it appears rather presumptuous to try to capture the vast Northland – said to be "Larger Than Life" according to the Yukon Tourism board – with an apparatus the size of a cigarette pack.
-There is just so much the camera can not convey.
-But having said that: A picture still says more than a thousand words.
-And a panorama is more than the plain addition of its composing single images.
-To view a panorama you may like to use the fullscreen-button on the menue.
-The files behind each panorama should be large enough to moderately zoom in.
-Depending on your bandwidth you may have to wait a second or two for a sharp image to arrive at your screen when scrolling around.
+It appears indeed rather presumptuous to attempt to capture Canada’s Northland, which is said to be "Larger Than Life" according to the Yukon's Tourism Board, with an apparatus the size of a pack of cigarettes.
+There's just so much that the camera simply can't convey.
+But nevertheless: A picture still says more than a thousand words.
+And a panorama offers more than just the addition of its individual frames.
+To view a panorama, you may like to use the full screen button in the menu.
+The files behind the more recent panoramas are even large enough to zoom in moderately.
+Depending on your bandwidth, you may have to wait a second or two for a sharp image to appear on your screen as you scroll.

 Some rivers from the last 20 years of paddling are not mentioned on this site.
 Namely, not my very early trips, before the days of digital cameras, with a Klepper folding kayak.
 But I am happy to share whatever I can remember of those days - click here for an overview map.

 And since this website is dedicated to the land AND the people north of 60, it should feature more than just pretty pictures of the landscape.
 That's why there is also a separate tab with links to YouTube, Canada's National Film Board or elsewhere (If the video does not run smoothly, try lowering the resolution in the video settings).
 And if you know of a link that is missing under the tab "Canada’s Inuit & First Nations", please send me an email to admin[a/t]northof60.de.

 A right click on any picture of this page (followed by "display picture") will bring it up full size.